-The use of Cryptocurrencies is increasingly widespread, be it the well known Bitcoin, or any of the others that have been emerging in recent years.
-Virtual currencies have the advantage of being secure, anonymous and immediate.
+The use of Cryptocurrencies is increasingly widespread, be it the well-known Bitcoin, or any of the others that have been emerging in recent years.
+Virtual currencies have the advantage of being secure, anonymous, and immediate.
 One of their main allures is that they do not require a bank or other types of intermediaries to function.

 However, virtual currencies also present numerous dangers and risks that you should be wary of before you start to use and invest in them.
-In this article we will explain some of the most frequent crypto scams and how to avoid them.
+In this article, we will explain some of the most frequent crypto scams and how to avoid them.

 These are websites that appear to be almost identical to the official sites, whether it be an exchange office, an online wallet or an Initial Currency Offer (ICO).
 These fake pages are spread through online advertising – including Google.
-Just because a page appears in the list of top pages when you do Google search, does not mean that it is a legitimate page.
+Just because a page appears in the list of top pages when you do a Google search, does not mean that it is a legitimate page.

 The difference between the official websites and the fake is usually as small as one or a few characters altered in the URL, as the original sites have already bought the web domain with the real name.
 This method has been used on pages like: MyEtherWallet, Blockchain.info, and the Token Bee ICO.